Alexanderbenit7/A-Multi-Domain-Spatial-Dataset-for-Greater-Manchester/README.md

 This repository contains all the code with the data preprocessing steps and web app for the development of the Multi-domain Spatial Dataset for Greater Manchester (MDSD-GM).

+The MDSD-GM can be accessed through this link: <https://a-multi-domain-spatial-dataset-for-1764.onrender.com>

 Members: